spossner/aoc/README.md

 - Install setuptools, wheel and the twine package by running `venv/bin/python -m pip install --upgrade setuptools wheel twine` in jetbrains console

 ## Deploy
+1. Clean the dist folder if you only want the latest version uploaded
-1. Build the dist into /dist folder by running
+2. Build the dist into /dist folder by running
    `python -m build`
 2. Upload to PyPi by running
    `python -m twine upload dist/*`